Key takeaways:

 The oil ducts along your eyelid make the oily part of your tear film.
 Without this oil, tears evaporate too fast and cause dry eyes.
 If your oil glands are clogged or inflamed, they can’t release oil into your tears.
 This leads to dry eyes.

 When you sleep, your eyelids close and hold your tear film in place.
-This keeps your eyes from drying out and substitutes for the blinking you normally do during the day.
+This keeps your eyes from drying out.
+And it substitutes for the blinking you normally do during the day.
 But some people sleep with their eyes partially open.
-This is called nocturnal lagophthalmos and it can make you wake up with dry eyes.
+This is called nocturnal lagophthalmos, and it can make you wake up with dry eyes.

-People who’ve had surgery on their face or jaw, or had a stroke might not close their eyelids completely at night.
-People with Grave’s disease, Bell’s palsy, or Ramsay Hunt syndrome have trouble closing their eyelids fully, too.
+People who’ve had surgery on their face or jaw or had a stroke might not close their eyelids completely at night.
+People with thyroid eye disease, Bell’s palsy, or Ramsay Hunt syndrome may have trouble closing their eyelids fully too.

 Some medications can affect your tears and lead to dry eyes.
 The list is quite long and includes common medications like: